-Project-specific interventions2 and their specific location have not yet been identified because this is an intervention under the direct access mechanism.
-The projects that will be financed and executed will focus on the implementation of relevant and necessary adaptation measures (solutions) to help increase resilience and reduce the vulnerability of indigenous and Afrodescendant coastal communities to the increasingly frequent extreme rains, hurricanes, and increased temperatures that cause frequent flooding, directly affecting their homes, livelihoods, community infrastructure, access to health services, education, water and sanitation, their health, and their lives.
+The Project-specific interventions haven't been identified so far.
+However, the program has identified the type of interventions the EDA program will finance and already identified the communities and its social and environmental setting where this type of project will be designed and implemented.
+The projects that will be financed and executed will focus on the implementation of relevant and necessary adaptation measures (solutions) to help increase resilience and reduce the vulnerability of indigenous and Afro-descendant coastal communities to the increasingly frequent extreme rains, hurricanes, and increased temperatures that cause frequent flooding, directly affecting their homes, livelihoods, community infrastructure, access to health services, education, water and sanitation, their health, and their lives.